 Childhood obesity is a growing problem in this country.
 According to the Centers for Disease Control and Prevention, the prevalence of obesity is nearly 14% among 2 to 5 year olds, 18% among 6 to 11 year olds and more than 20% in 12 to 19 year olds.
 Akron Children’s Healthy Active Living program is helping teens lose significant weight successfully—sometimes through bariatric surgery—and improve their health, both physically and emotionally.
-Follow one patient in her journey to weight-loss success in this 3-part series.
+Follow one patient in her journey to weight-loss success.

 Meet Michaela Riley, a bariatric surgery candidate.
 She’s a 15-year-old fun-loving, tenacious Akron native struggling with obesity.